- 0.1 MCB (Miniature Circuit Breaker) is old.

 - RCCB or RCD is the new name that specifies current operated (hence the new name to distinguish from voltage-operated).

 - The new RCCB is best because it will detect any earth’s fault.
 The voltage type only detects earth faults that flow back through the main earth wire so this is why they stopped being used.

 - The easy way to tell an old voltage-operated trip is to look for the main earth wire connected through it.

 - RCCB will only have the line and neutral connections.

-- Finally both are working for same, but the thing is connectivity is difference.
+- Finally, both are working for the same, but the thing is connectivity is the difference.

-- RCD does not necessarily require an earth connection itself (it monitors only the live and neutral).In addition it detects current flows to earth even in equipment without an earth of its own.
+- RCD does not necessarily require an earth connection itself (it monitors only the live and neutral).In addition, it detects current flows to earth even in equipment without the earth of its own.